 Bible Verse: And now abide faith, hope, love, these three; but the greatest of these is love.
 1 Corinthians 13:13 (NKJV)

-Click here to print the above teacher's visuals.
+Click here to print the original teacher's visuals.

-Click here to print the student flip chart.
+Click here to print the original student flip chart.

 Since I have other lessons with a book, I wanted something different for the kids, so I used the flip chart.
 If you want to print the book on both pages, here is the order:

 I print the first 3 pages on the document, then print the back to the correct page listed above.

 Part of what we did for this lesson was a race last week!
 So, the front's of the cards will be done by the kids that were in class last week.